rothlab/tileseqMave/README.md

                         the data directory.
   -l, --logfile         log file.
 Defaults to scoring.log in the same
                         directory
-  --cores               number of CPU cores to use in parallel for
+  -c  --cores           number of CPU cores to use in parallel for
                         multi-threading [default: 6]

 ```